Blog

 18-24 months?

 These plans should not only include your infrastructure and DevOps folks, but your development teams as well.
 The responsibility for maintaining Kafka infrastructure like brokers, ZooKeeper, etc., and the responsibility for maintaining consumer and producer code will probably fall across multiple teams or groups.
 The people who are responsible for upgrading your cluster very likely won't be responsible for maintaining your producer or consumer code.
-Coordinating your upgrade plans between these two groups is crucial as there can be braking changes in Kafka versions that require changes to the producer or consumer code.
+Coordinating your upgrade plans between these two groups is crucial as there can be breaking changes in Kafka versions that require changes to the producer or consumer code.

 Getting these changes scheduled into your developer’s sprints ahead of time will take out a lot of the heartburn of upgrading your Kafka infrastructure.

-4. Enable and Configure Access Control Lists
+5. Enable and Configure Access Control Lists

 To do this organizations should be enabling and configuring access control list (ACL).
-ACLs control a number of client operations, such as creating, deleting, or altering the configurations of topics, reading or writing events to q topic, and even managing the creation and deletion of ACLs for a topic.
+ACLs control a number of client operations, such as creating, deleting, or altering the configurations of topics, reading or writing events to a topic, and even managing the creation and deletion of ACLs for a topic.
 This step is a must in almost all multi-tenant environments, but even single-tenant environments will benefit from implementing ACLs.

-5. Do the Hard Things
+6. Do the Hard Things

 It’s all too easy to take shortcuts when it comes to security, but putting in the extra time and effort up front can save you time and heartache down the road.

-While this can be a frustrating process, tools are available to help in configuring the proper policies to allow workloads like Kafka or Zookeeper to have access to the appropriate server resources.
+While this can be a frustrating process, tools are available to help in configuring the proper policies to allow workloads to have access to the appropriate server resources.
 Tools like audit2allow, sealert and auditd logs can go a long way to eliminating that frustration.
 It might not be nearly as easy as just running “setenforce 0” but I know I sleep a lot better at night when “getenforce” returns “enforcing”.

 Final Thoughts

-We all know it's so much easier to NOT implement encryption or NOT implement authentication.
-And the fact that Kafka ships out the door with these things disabled makes NOT doing these things even more tempting.
+We all know it's so much easier to not implement encryption or not implement authentication.
+And the fact that Kafka ships out the door with these things disabled makes not doing these things even more tempting.
 Running a simple one-line command to eliminate a problem caused by SELinux is so much simpler than using tools like audit2allow to craft custom policy.

 Additional Resources